Tag: SQL Server Internals

 Most people searching for “random numbers in SQL Server” want one of two things: SQL Server gives you two common tools for this: RAND() and NEWID().
 They solve different problems, and confusion usually starts when they are treated as interchangeable.
 This post shows how to use both, starting with simple examples, and explains why they…

-• Script: Get Memory Configuration and Usage
+• DBA Scripts: Get Memory Configuration and Usage